10 Best Auto Insurance Companies in Florida (2026)

 Pros

-- Accident Forgiveness: Liberty Mutual’s accident forgiveness can help prevent rate hikes after your first at-fault crash in FL.
+- Accident Forgiveness: Our Liberty Mutual review found Liberty Mutual’s accident forgiveness can help prevent rate hikes after your first at-fault crash in FL.

 - Custom Add-On Coverages: Liberty Mutual offers unique options for FL drivers, including deductible funds and new car replacement.